peterigz/timelinefxlib/readme.md

 **This is still very much a work in progress but feel free to use it and give some feedback on how to improve the interface and make it easier to use and implement.**

 ## Usage
-The main library consists of 1 header file and 1 cpp file, but there are also 2 small depencies found in the Libraries folder.
-You have a few options for including in your project:
+The main library consists of 1 header file and 1 cpp file, there are no other dependencies.
 * Copy the files (including the Libraries folder) into your project and `#include "timelinefx.h"`.
 * Add the timelinefx folder to your list of Includes Directories and `#include "timelinefx.h"`.
 * Add TimelineFX.lib as a dependency and `#include "timelinefx.h"`